News

-The goal of ECG interpretation in athletes is to classify the ECG as: (1) ‘normal’—no further evaluation ... suggestive of cardiomyopathy such as T-wave inversion, ST depression, pathological Q-waves, ...
+The goal of ECG interpretation in athletes is to classify the ECG as: (1) ‘normal’—no further evaluation needed or (2) ‘abnormal’—further evaluation needed. ... a ‘strain’ pattern of repolarisation, ...

 Some results have been hidden because they may be inaccessible to you